BitcoinDesign/Guide/guide/daily-spending-wallet/privacy.md

 ---

-Privacy is about the ability to control what information is available to others, and what they can do with it.
-It is a highly complex topic, so on this page we will just look at some of the real-world privacy challenges unique to the scope of the [daily spending wallet]({{ "/guide/daily-spending-wallet/" | relative_url }}).
-For an introduction and more general information, see the [wallet privacy]({{ "/guide/how-it-works/wallet-privacy/" | relative_url }}) page.
+Privacy is highly complex topic, so on this page we will just look at some of the real-world privacy challenges unique to the scope of the [daily spending wallet]({{ "/guide/daily-spending-wallet/" | relative_url }}).
+For an introduction and more general information, see the page about [privacy]({{ "/guide/how-it-works/wallet-privacy/" | relative_url }}) in the "How it works" section.

 #### The daily spending context